-Students will incorporate best practice writing concepts and skills in researching best practice methodology and assessment for their specific content area.
-Students will use a minimum of five peer-reviewed journal articles to write a literature review on content area reading.
-All topics must be three to five literacy strategies you can use in your content area.
-I would recommend comprehension and/or vocabulary strategies.
-These strategies can be used before, during or after reading.
+You will use a minimum of five peer-reviewed journal articles to write a literature review on content area literacy.
+All topics must be approved.
+Your literature review must be at least three strategies you can use in your content area.
+I would recommend using comprehension or vocabulary strategies, but you are not limited to those.
+These strategies can be for use before, during, and/or after reading.
+All references should be in APA format.
+The paper should include an introduction and a conclusion.
+Paper should be a minimum of 5 pages.